Ekam_logo_YS Medium.png

 • not to store personal data on local drives or on personal devices that are used for work purposes; and

-• to report data breaches of which they become aware to Rosie Blake, Director, ekam studio, immediately. hello@ekamstudio.co.uk
+• to report data breaches of which they become aware to Anna Pascoe, Director, ekam studio, immediately. hello@ekamstudio.co.uk

 Ekam